marcinrabiza/RiskManagementTool/README.md

 Risk Management web application made with C#, ASP.Net Core, MVC architecture and Entity Framework.
-Running website was avaiable at: http://riskregistertsd.azurewebsites.net/ for a few days (server might went offline due to Azure license expiration).
+Application was deployed using Azure DevOps at: http://riskregistertsd.azurewebsites.net/ (server might went offline due to Azure license expiration).
+All the development was done at the "production" branch.